manticoresoftware/manticoresearch/TESTING.md

 # Testing

 This is a comprehensive guide to the automated test suites included in Manticore Search.
 Testing ensures that new changes are stable, free of bugs, and don't introduce regressions.
-This document covers both traditional CTest-based tests and modern CLT (Command Line Testing) tests.
+This document covers the test frameworks used in Manticore Search: regression tests (PHP-based), Google Tests (C++ unit tests), and CLT (Command Line Testing) tests.

 ## Table of Contents